david-cortes/MatrixExtra/README.md

 * `diag` and `diag<-`.
 * `norm`.
 * Some `sweep` routes with sparse vectors.
+* Better handling of dimension names of the output matrices.
 * Create vignette.
 * Try to port some parts to `Matrix`.
 * Submit to CRAN.